chapmanb/cloudbiolinux/doc/vagrant.md

           vagrant init debian_squeeze_32

+Have a look inside the Vagrantfile.
+The default should be fine now.

 Start the VM (which gets copied the first time, which may take a while):

           vagrant up

 and login

-          vagrant ssh
+          vagrant ssh  # no password needed

-make sure you have enough disk space for the dir ~/VirtualBox\ VMs and ~/.vagrant, as this is where VMs are copied.
+make sure you have enough disk space (twice the box size) for the dir ~/VirtualBox\ VMs and ~/.vagrant, as this is where VMs are copied from the original box file.

 At this point a bare VM is running that will accept BioLinux installations.
-The next step is to pull the BioLinux tree and to run fab using the vagrant host, using a minimal install target.
+The next step is to pull the BioLinux tree on your local system, and to run fab using the vagrant host, using a minimal install target.
 E.g.

           export source=/path/to/cloudbiolinux

 and

-          fab -f $source/fabfile.py -H vagrant  -c $source/contrib/minimal/fabricrc_debian.txt install_bare:packagelist=$source/contrib/minimal/main.yaml
+          fab -f $source/fabfile.py -H vagrant  -c $source/contrib/minimal/fabricrc_debian.txt install_biolinux:packagelist=$source/contrib/minimal/main.yaml

 which uses the information from the local ./Vagrantfile.